-During the summer, temperatures get around 30-35 degrees Celsius on the average, but during heat waves they can get as high as 40 degrees Celsius.
+During the summer, temperatures get around 30-35 degrees Celsius on average, but during heat waves, they can get as high as 40 degrees Celsius.
 During the winter, temperatures drop to around 10-12 degrees Celsius, with cold spells about to push them down to 0 – 5 degrees Celsius.

-Heat during the summer is tempered by the wind, which is strong and frequent in the island.
+Heat during the summer is tempered by the wind, which is strong and frequent on the island.
 When the wind blows, it can get below 30 degrees Celsius.

 During the winter, the wind is intense and frigid, making the cold bite more and temperatures drop to below 10 degrees Celsius.

-The best time to visit Naxos is from June to mid-September, where the sea gets to its warmest and the temperatures are high enough not to make you feel chilled by the wind.
+The best time to visit Naxos is from June to mid-September when the sea gets to its warmest and the temperatures are high enough not to make you feel chilled by the wind.
 Keep in mind that while August is the hottest month, it’s also when the wind tends to be the fiercest.

 You can reach Naxos by plane or ferry.

 If you go by plane, there are flights to Naxos from Athens.
-The flight is about an hour long in a small plane.
+The flight is about an hour-long on a small plane.

 If you go by ferry, there are ferries from Rafina or Piraeus port that run every day.